-1.1.3 Noise Exposure Maps (NEMs)
+1.1.4 Noise Exposure Maps (NEMs)

 The NEM component of a Noise Compatibility Study presents airport noise exposure contours for the existing condition and a forecast condition five years from the date of submission of the documentation for FAA review.
-The current year NEM is labeled 2020.
-The data collection and analysis for this Noise Compatibility Study Update began in 2019 and continued through 2020.
-The Existing (2020) Baseline Noise Exposure Contour is based on data from September 2018 through August 2019.
-The total of annual aircraft operations during this period was 134,999, which converts to 370 average-annual day operations.
+The current year NEM is labeled 2024.
+The data collection and analysis for this Noise Compatibility Study Update began in 2019 and continued through 2024.1 The Existing (2024) Baseline Noise Exposure Contour is based on data from September 2022 through August 2023, and represents the Existing (2024) NEM.
+The total of annual aircraft operations during this period was 118,397, which converts to 324.4 average-annual day operations.

-The Future (2025) Noise Exposure Contour is based on an Aviation Activity Demand Forecast that was prepared for this Noise Compatibility Study Update.
-This forecast projects annual operations to be 150,140 for the year 2025 or 411 average-annual day operations.
-The year 2025 is used as the future year because it is five years from the date of submission of this Noise Compatibility Study for FAA review.
+The Future (2029) NEM/NCP Noise Exposure Contour is based on an Aviation Activity Forecast that was prepared for this Study.
+This forecast projects annual operations to be 142,601 for the year 2029 or 390.7 average-annual day operations.
+The year 2029 is used as the future year because it is five years from the date of submission of this Noise Compatibility Study for FAA review.
+Furthermore, the Future (2029) NEM/NCP Noise Exposure Contour includes the implementation of all new recommended noise abatement procedures identified in Chapter 4.

-The Future (2025) NEM/NCP Noise Exposure Contour includes the implementation of all new recommended noise abatement procedures.
-The NEM noise contours are superimposed on a land use map to show areas of incompatible land use, as defined in 14 CFR Part 150 and presented in Appendix A of this document.
+The noise exposure contours are superimposed on a land use map to show areas of noncompatible land use, as defined in 14 CFR Part 150 and presented in Appendix A of this document.
 Appendix C, Noise Methodology, contains detailed information on the inputs and methodology for preparing the noise exposure contours, including use of the DNL noise metric.
 The official NEMs are located at the front of this document with the NEM and NCP checklist.

 14 CFR Part 150 requires the use of standard methodologies and metrics for analyzing and describing noise.
-It also establishes the guidelines for the identification of land uses that are incompatible with noise of different levels.
-Section 150.21(d) of 14 CFR Part 150 states that airport proprietors are required to update NEMs when changes in the operation of the airport would create any new, substantial incompatible use.
-This is considered to be an increase in DNL noise levels of 1.5 decibels (dB) over incompatible land uses when the aircraft noise level exceeds 65 DNL.
+It also establishes the guidelines for the identification of land uses that are noncompatible with noise of different levels.
+Section 150.21(d) of 14 CFR Part 150 states that airport proprietors are required to update NEMs when changes in the operation of the airport would create any new, substantial noncompatible use.
+This is considered to be an increase in DNL noise levels of 1.5 decibels (dB) over noncompatible land uses when the aircraft noise level exceeds 65 DNL.
 Of course, the airport operator may update the NEMs at any time based on their own needs and concerns.
 As previously stated, this is the first update to the NEMs since Runway 10R/28L was relocated.